 Patients prescribed with a controlled drug that contains an opioid "for a chronic (long-term) condition must be examined by a veterinarian every six months."
 We recommend the patient be seen earlier than six months to allow for continued coverage.
 We will not be able to offer any waivers or dispense any controlled medications until the above requirements are met.
-Commonly dispensed medications that are affected by these regulations are: Tramadol, Torbutrol/Butorphanol, and Buprenorphine.
+Commonly dispensed medications that are affected by these regulations are: Tramadol, Torbutrol/Butorphanol, Buprenorphine, and Gabapentin.

 Some helpful resources regarding these new regulations can be found at VaAware and the Virginia Board of Veterinary Medicine website.